python-hyper/h11/docs/source/api.rst

 the connection -- then the state machines will skip past the :data:`DONE` state directly to the :data:`MUST_CLOSE` or :data:`CLOSED` states.
-In this case, trying to call :meth:`~.Connection.prepare_to_use` will raise an error, and you should just close this connection and make a new one.
+In this case, trying to call :meth:`~.Connection.prepare_to_use` will raise an error, and the only thing you can legally do is to close this connection and make a new one.

 HTTP/1.1 also allows for a more aggressive form of connection re-use, in which a client sends multiple requests in quick succession, and